Explore by Topic

 Beyond the shores of America, other countries continued stimulus policies from last year, such as Hong Kong approving $15.5 billion in April and the UK with $91.7 billion in March, according to various news reports.

 COVID-19 was a challenge on multiple fronts, especially for the medical field.
 There was a global need for medicine and vaccines to combat this threat, while economies suffered from mass infections and lockdowns.
-Thankfully, the global scientific community pulled through, and vaccines and medicine to fight COVID-19 have come forth to save the day.
-With this huge advancement in science, stringent lockdown requirements have eased in many parts of the world.
+The global scientific community pulled through, and vaccines and medicine to fight COVID-19 became available.
+As a result, stringent lockdown requirements have eased in many parts of the world.

 COVID-19 was a setback in many ways, but it also presented opportunities to innovate in medicine and science.
 Early days of the pandemic saw teams racing to decipher the genomic sequence of COVID-19, and drug companies like Pfizer and Johnson & Johnson marshalled their forces to put together vaccines to fight the disease.